root-project/root/README/ReleaseNotes/v612/index.md

 ## HEAD of the v6-12-00-patches branch

-These changes will be part of the future 6.12/04
+These changes will be part of the future 6.12/06

+### Core Libraries

+* Remove issue leading to TClass of unexpected type being 'Unloaded'.
+* Reduce drastically the number of obj alloc in TCheckHashRecurveRemoveConsistency.